 This style of lighting might not be the first thing you think of when considering light for your entryway.
 But floor lamps on either side of a console table are not only functional but can bring symmetry to your furnishings.
 Floor lamps can also add a stately presence to your room.
 If you’re into DIY projects, you can make custom lamp shades to make the space truly unique and reflect even more of your personality.

 Besides being cozy and inviting, table lamps can add visual interest to your room.
+Lakeside View suggests, “You’ll typically want to use tall and thin lamps to get a good balance on a long and slim table.”
 The options are endless for table lamps, but for your foyer we suggest keeping the lamp simple and top it with an interesting shade.
 These can be used on side tables or shelving.
 You can also move them around in your space for an immediate refresh.
-Here again, you can make your own lamp shade or look for one that’s unusual and unexpected.
+Here again, you can make your own lampshade or look for one that’s unusual and unexpected.

 Chandeliers are one type of ceiling light that is traditional but has never gone out of style.
 Instead, the fixture has just changed and morphed through the generations.
 They are definitely not your grandma’s crystal monstrosity anymore!
 Available in a variety of metals and styles to fit any modern decor, they also can be a showstopper when your guests first enter your home.
 Of course, there are also countless low-profile ceiling lights if your room isn’t conducive to a chandelier.
 Flush mount and semi-flush mount fixtures are great choices for attractive ambient lighting.
 They come in every finish and style you can think of, from formal to rustic to contemporary.